Key West in July: Cool Things to Do on Hot Days

 Fireworks and a Lot More Summertime Fun

 The 4th of July in the Florida Keys is 125 miles of freedom-loving festivities with all the parades, picnics, parties, and fireworks displays you would expect.
-Spirits were high this year, and in Key West, the celebration began appropriately with local treats and lime-based cooling beverages as part of the Key Lime Festival.
+Spirits were high this year, and in Key West, the celebration began appropriately with tart and tasty local treats along with cooling lime-based beverages as part of the Key Lime Festival.
 Focused on the tiny fruit that flavored the traditional Key Lime pie, a quintessential Florida Keys desert, the Festival ran from July 1-5 and culminated in a classic face-first pie eating contest at 12:30pm on the 4th.

 As it has been since 1976, the Rotary Club of Key West put on the fireworks display from the Edward B. Knight Pier on the Atlantic Ocean side of the island.
 This year, additional sponsorship from the Key West International Airport enterprise revenue fund helped Rotaries and Chambers of Commerce throughout the Keys overcome financial difficulties imposed by the COVID-19 emergency.
 There was plenty of music, food, and drink at the event site, and good views were available from land and sea.

 Fireworks are lots of fun, but what about the rest of what is historically one of the hottest months of the year here in the Keys?
-Actually, July is full of great things to do and enjoy for visitors and locals alike.
-Aside from splashing around offshore on snorkeling trips, jet skis, kayaks, paddleboards, and any other means of getting wet, you can look for many cool special events on land.
+Actually, July is full of great things for visitors and locals to do and enjoy.
+Aside from splashing around offshore on snorkeling trips, jet skis, kayaks, paddleboards, and any other means of getting wet, you can look for many cool July special events on land.

 Truman Waterfront Farmers Market

-Stock the pantry, pick up eclectic art works, shop the flea market, and grab some tasty picnic treats at this island bazaar that is open from 3:00pm until sunset every Thursday at Truman Waterfront Park.
+Stock the pantry, pick up eclectic art works, shop the flea market, and grab some tasty picnic treats at this island bazaar.
+The Truman Waterfront Farmers Market is open from 3:00pm until sunset every Thursday at Truman Waterfront Park.
 The Duval Loop bus gets you there and the playground and splashpad will keep kids entertained.